 To keep it keto-friendly, make sure you choose a low sugar, low carb mayonnaise (or switch it with Greek yogurt instead)

-This keto avocado egg salad is great no matter if you are dieting or not though.
-It is simply an amazing way to incorporate avocado into your favourite classic salad to add a little extra good fat into your day!
+This keto egg and avocado salad is great no matter if you are dieting or not though.
+It is simply an amazing way to incorporate avocado into your favourite classic salad to add a little extra good fat to your day!

 Avocado Egg Salad 2 Ways: Recipe Variation